Skip to main content

 Setting up your editor

-Ada has a language server.
-Some of the editors can be configured or have a plugin to use this so you might not need to install this directly.
+The Ada Language Server is an implementation of Microsoft's Language Server Protocol customised for Ada.
+Some of the editors can be configured or have a plugin to use this so you might not need to install it directly.

 GNAT Studio